susam/emacs4cl/README.md

     start Emacs, it will start instantly.
 We will see how [`.emacs`] takes care of it in the line-by-line guide later.

- 4. Within Emacs, start SLIME by pressing the following key-sequence:
+ 4. Within Emacs, start SLIME by typing the following key sequence:

     ```
     M-x slime RET